 4 = Serious cause for concern: Rarely meets homework deadlines.
 Rarely puts in an acceptable level of effort into homework.

-The below graph gives an example of what progression in a subject might look like from Year 7 to Year 11 (please note that the progress individual students are expected to make is linked to their prior attainment).
+The below graph gives an example of what progression in a subject might look like from Year 7 to Year 11 (please note that the progress an individual student is expected to make is linked to his or her prior attainment).